vivimartini/solar-forecast-postprocessing/DECISIONS.md

 relative RMSE skill vs the contemporaneous forecast instead of raw MW.

 Scope: brief wants 0–36h or 168–360h.
 Ran the correction on both — helps at short (+1.28%), hurts at long (−1.81%).
-So the long-range error is basically noise, nothing transferable to correct.
-Went 0–36h.
+The tested adaptive correction does not find stable transferable residual structure at long range, so I scoped the main analysis to 0–36h.

 Daytime = solar elevation > 5° (pvlib).
 Wanted something geometric so nothing from the actuals leaks in.